 These OTC anti-inflammatory topical medications include Cortisone 10 (hydrocortisone) and Cort-Aid (hydrocortisone acetate).
 Found in cream and ointment forms, they can be very effective in relieving symptoms like the itching, swelling, and redness that accompany eczema.
 These are usually applied immediately after your baby’s bath before applying moisturizer.
 Babies tend to be more sensitive to corticosteroids, so be sure to follow your doctor’s recommendations for dosage and duration.

 For kids whose symptoms are acute, doctors may prescribe topical steroid creams to relieve the itching and inflammation.
-They can be applied to areas of the body where skin is thicker, such as the palms of the hands and the soles of the feet but aren’t recommended for use on the face since they can cause skin thinning, stretch marks, and skin darkening.
+Prescription steroid creams have a range of potencies so milder ones may be recommended to sensitive areas and (rarely) to the face for brief periods of time.
+In general, though, they aren’t recommended for use on the face since they can cause skin thinning, stretch marks, and skin darkening.
 More potent steroids may be required on other areas of the body such as the thick skin of the palms or soles of the feet.

 Due to potentially serious side effects, kids shouldn’t use these creams for more than two weeks in a row, but your pediatrician may prescribe a “weekend treatment” regimen, where a steroid cream is applied one or two days a week along with a daily moisturizer.

 Because babies and young children can be at an increased risk of side effects from topical steroids used in large quantities or over a long period of time, it’s crucial to talk with your doc about the best course of treatment for your child.